horizon-research/svr-streaming-system/README.md

 # SVR Streaming System
+- This repository is for implementing the system mentioned in APSys '18 workshop paper: [Semantic-Aware Virtual Reality Video Streaming](https://dl.acm.org/citation.cfm?id=3265738).
+- General idea
-Make use of object semantics in virtual reality video to optimize the power-consumption and bandwidth usage on client-side.
+    - Make use of object semantics in virtual reality video to optimize the power-consumption and bandwidth usage on client-side.

 ## TODO
 - [X] basic streaming system support using a manifest file to request for video segment